nathancarter/weblurch/doc/plan.md

 Improve build process to not compile files whose dates indicate that they do not need it, nor to minify files whose dates indicate that they do not need it.

+Several new methods have been added to the Groups Plugin without unit tests being written for them.
+Be sure to look back through the full list of functions in that file and find those which have no unit tests, and create unit tests for them, debugging the functions as you do so.

 ## Logical Foundation